Submissions

 Manuscript Guidelines

-Fiction: Short Stories should be no more than 3,500 words.
-Please use a simple font.
-Double space.
+Fiction: Short stories should be no more than 2,500 words.

-Poetry: Submit up to 3 poems no longer than 1 page single spaced.
+Poetry: Submit up to five poems, each no longer than one single-spaced page.
 Please submit each poem on a separate page.
+Do not include graphics or special formatting.

 Essays: No longer than 3,000 words.

-No cover letters are necessary, but all first pages should include your name, physical address, email address and a short bio.
+Cover letters are not necessary, but the first page of each submission should include your name, physical address, email address, and a short bio.
 Professional website and social media links are encouraged.